 It’s fair to say we’d all live a healthier lifestyle if we could.
 Unfortunately, many feel it’s not as easy as it sounds – often dissuaded by the additional costs incurred with a healthier diet.
-As one study, published through the NHS, reported:
+As one study, published through Plos One, reported:

 “Since 2002, more healthy foods and beverages have been consistently more expensive than less healthy ones, with a growing gap between them.”

 However, living a healthy lifestyle is not about making sweeping changes overnight.
 A small improvement – even by one per cent – is better than nothing.
 Furthermore, contrary to popular belief, many of these small changes won’t break the bank.
 Here are five of our favourites:

 You might be surprised to see – in an article about living a healthier lifestyle – us dissuading you from organic foods.
 However, in some cases, the ‘organic’ label is used to hike up costs.
 Any nutritional benefit which you thought you may be receiving is actually negligible.

 We’re not saying organic food isn’t worth your time, but it’s worth shopping around to determine whether this is better than food sourced at your local market – for example.
 Alternatively, some supermarket own-brands can be great value for money while also being good for your health.

 Shop around.
 You may find more nutritional meals available at a fraction of what you’d pay for organic.